tylermenezes/www-old/content/blog/Startups/Why I Do What I Do.md

 [^3]: My parents once enrolled me in a youth soccer team.
 I hated it, so I played extremely poorly.
 At one point my parents offered me $100 if I actually tried for one game.
 I was so bad they couldn't tell the difference, and I never got the $100.

 [^4]: Paul Graham makes a compelling argument for this in [How to Make Wealth](http://www.paulgraham.com/wealth.html).

-[^5]: I made this argument in [Tech Education Doesn't Happen in the Classroom](http://blog.SRND.org/post/34556989032/tech-education-doesnt-happen-in-the-classroom)